Updated: Sep 18

 Yuasa is known for his eclectic style and bringing in a wide array of characters that contribute to his stories.
 In Lu over the Wall, these characters can be a hit or a miss, with some being compelling and understandable and others having such grating personalities that you just want to throw them out of the film altogether.
 Granny Octopus, for example, hates the merfolk because her boyfriend was taken by one when she was young.
 What is great about Lu Over The Wall, is that minor characters like Granny Octopus may not get a lot of screen time, but they get enough that the audience can get a feel for how other residents in town feel about merfolk in contrast to Kai, who has nothing but love for the mermaid he has befriended.

-What makes this film such a joy to watch though, lies in the animation.
+As is the case with any Yuasa film, the animation is excellent at being used as a character itself to help tell the story.
 Everything is so vibrant and lively.
-The details such as the glimmer in different characters eyes, to the fish that swims around in Lu’s hair can all undoubtedly catch the attention of anyone who sees it.
-The switches in animation style, from smooth to almost watercolor-like also bring a great deal of artistic weight to the film.
-The fluid and gorgeous animation are enough to hold anyone on during the 112-minute runtime.
+The details such as the glimmer in different characters' eyes to the fish that swims around in Lu’s hair can all undoubtedly catch the attention of anyone who sees it.
+The switches in animation style, from smooth to almost watercolor-esque also bring a great deal of artistic weight to the film.
+But the fluid, gorgeous animation is enough to hold anyone on during the 112-minute runtime.

 Lu over the Wall may not be a deep film, but it does not have to be.
 It is a colorful, wild, funny and heartfelt movie.
 There are many moments that will have one clutching their chest purely because of how adorable the film is.
 It is a winner as a film and an excellent addition in Yuasa’s filmography.